DIPlib/diplib/src/documentation/features.md

 \subsection intensity_features_MinVal MinVal
 The minimum grey-value image intensity within the object.
 The `grey` image can be a tensor image, one value per tensor element (channel) is produced.

+\subsection intensity_features_MaxPos MaxPos
+The position of the pixel with maximum intensity within the object.
+There is one value per image dimension.
+If the image has a known pixel size, the values represent the distances to the lower image edge along each dimension.

+If multiple pixels have the same minimum value, the position of the first one encountered is returned.
+Note that the order in which pixels are examined depends on the image sizes and strides, and is not given by the linear index.

+The `grey` image must be a scalar image.

+\subsection intensity_features_MinPos MinPos
+The position of the pixel with minimum intensity within the object.
+There is one value per image dimension.
+If the image has a known pixel size, the values represent the distances to the lower image edge along each dimension.

+If multiple pixels have the same minimum value, the position of the first one encountered is returned.
+Note that the order in which pixels are examined depends on the image sizes and strides, and is not given by the linear index.

+The `grey` image must be a scalar image.

 [//]: # (--------------------------------------------------------------)